Marvel's Wastelanders: Wolverine

 Since the villains took over, Wolverine has wandered in a daze of survivor's guilt and self-loathing, but now he must help a young mutant in hiding reach safety.
-Jenny Turner Hall was originally hired just to direct Wolverine, but she as the project got started her role expanded to being both writer and director for the series.
+Jenny Turner Hall was originally hired just to direct Wolverine, but as the project got started her role expanded to being both writer and director for the series.

 Voice cast

 The following do voice work in this podcast: